Goal Performance & Reporting

 Restaurants and Offices GHG Emissions Reduction Goal (Multiple Markets)

-By the end of 2030, partner with Franchisees to reduce GHG emissions related to McDonald’s restaurants and offices by 36% from a 2015 base year.
+In 2018, we committed to reducing greenhouse gas (GHG) emissions related to our restaurants and offices by 36% by the end of 2030 from a 2015 base year.

-As all of the 2019–2022 transacted U.S. renewable energy projects come online over the next several years, the new clean energy generated across the grid is expected to be equivalent to over 10,000 U.S. restaurants’ worth of electricity and to contribute to a 27% reduction from our global 2015 baseline.
+As the U.S.-based projects for which contracts were executed between 2019–2023 continue coming online over the next few years, the energy generated is expected to be equivalent to more than 11,700 restaurants’ worth of electricity and is expected to contribute to a 33% reduction in GHG emissions from our 2015 baseline.

 Supply Chain Emissions Intensity Reduction Goal (Multiple Markets)

-By the end of 2030, reduce emissions intensity (per metric ton of food and packaging) by 31% across our supply chain from 2015 levels.
+We’re targeting a 31% reduction in emissions intensity (per metric ton of food and packaging) across our supply chain.

 Eliminate Deforestation Goal (Multiple Markets)